UM-KevinHe/DeepLearningKL/README.md

 See 2.1 [here][4]

 ## Preliminary Result
 Here is one comparison result, with local model both trained with LogisticHazard (nnet-survival).
 For the group integrating with KL divergence, the parameters are trained by Logistic Regression using prior data.
+Experiments are done 50 times with the same training, validation and test data.
+Cross Validation (CV) is not used for saving time.
+But based on the result, our model should perform better after applying CV.
 ![image](https://user-images.githubusercontent.com/48302151/162856554-2e5d4c7b-715b-4791-98a8-0882483064e0.png)

 ## Code Details